 Finding cherry blossoms in Toronto was fun.
 I actually felt like a tourist, which was great.
 While the blossoms were beautiful, I was more amazed at how many different types of people were there to see them.
 Young and old.
-Couple, families and friends.
+Couples, families and friends.
 Everyone posing and trying to get a good angle.
 There was even one woman doing some fancy yoga poses in front of a camera.
 I mean, why just stand there when you can twist into a pretzel?

 Going to see cherry blossoms is a great activity that can be done with friends and/or family.
 It doesn’t cost anything (at least here in Toronto) and makes for something different to do.
-I’m not sure that this is an activity I would do every year, especially with the amount of people there, it’s definitely something worth doing at least once.
+I’m not sure that this is an activity I would do every year, especially with the number of people there, it’s definitely something worth doing at least once.

 Do you have cherry blossoms or other blooming trees where you live?
 Are you a sakura hanami enthusiast?
 Let me know.